This vison of beauty and perfection is a computer-rendered illustration of the yacht that will soon rewrite the rules of long-distance cruising.

 The practical value of this approach is clearly evident in the displacement figures.
 The GB85 has a half-load displacement of just over 100,000lbs, a remarkable achievement when you consider that rival boats of this size are routinely weighing in at over 150,000lbs!

 We’ve enhanced the rigidity and strength of this semi-monocoque form by fusing all bulkheads and fixed furniture to the hull and superstructure.

 This means births, locker bases, galley cabinetry even the heads are an integral part of the boat’s structure and create a singular, robust grid or endoskeleton that won’t flex, squeak or groan when the weather turns foul.

 The GB85 is driven by two Volvo Penta IPS 1350s diesel engines that put out 1000hp each.
-Twin, 1000hp, 6-cylinder D13s with straight shafts will be available as a no-charge option.
+Twin, 1300hp, 8-cylinder Mans with shafts will be available as an option.

 (Unusually, the engines are housed in individual compartments that are separated by a garage that provides plenty of space for a dinghy and water toys.
 This arrangement allows for more elbow room and better access during maintenance and repairs.)

 Now, it’s quite likely that you expected a more powerful drive train.

 But consider this.
 The power to weight ratio derived from the low-ball displacement combined with the reduced water resistance of the slippery V-Warp hull enables the GB85 to match the speed of her competitors with only slightly more than half the horsepower!